 Selections such as this can be used for a large variety of purposes, either to add a mask when blending multiple exposures, or adding saturation to only a specific part of the image.
 Still, these selections are most commonly used with Adjustment Layers, whether it’s Curves, Color Balance, Photo Filter, Levels, Hue/Saturation or something else.

-I prefer using Luminosity Masks when working with contrast as it’s something you want to add based on the luminosity rather than the color tones.
-I prefer using this Color Range technique when adding color to the sky (using Photo Filter) or working on the Color Balance of a specific color; for example, if I wanted to work specifically with the greens in the grass.
+I prefer using Luminosity Masks when working with contrast as it’s something you want to add based on the luminosity rather than the color tones but the Color Range technique is best when working on a specific color (surprise, surprise).

 A good example is when enhancing the color in the sky using Photo Filter.
 This can be done by following the steps above and then applying a warm Photo Filter.
 Alternatively, you can use the Color Balance adjustment to adjust the shades of the targeted color.

 There are many ways to create masks in Photoshop but using the Color Range tool is the most precise when targeting colors.
 As you now know, it’s not nearly as difficult as it first appears.
 It only takes a couple of steps to create.

 With this selection activated, you can make a series of adjustments to your image.
 However, it’s often best to stick to adjustments that are based around color and color balance.
 There are other masks better for contrast, sharpening, etc.

 So, what are you waiting for?
 Open up Photoshop and give this a try!

 DID YOU ENJOY THIS ARTICLE?
 THEN DON’T FORGET TO SHARE!